-The Natural Burial Association was formed by a team wanting to address the disconnect between our values and our options when we die.
-We are a volunteer-run nonprofit, motivated to help communities across Ontario advocate for and create a sanctuary in nature for those living and dead.
+The Natural Burial Association is a non-profit organization motivated to offer people a greener goodbye and at the same time protect Ontario’s natural land.
+We help communities across Ontario advocate for and create a sanctuary in nature for those living and dead.

 Kim Bilous, Aurora